emastho/vixenydocs/src/routes/data_flow/+page.md

     }
 }
 ```
-Branches can interact with the resolve property and be conditional.
+Branches can interact with the resolve property and be conditional, where you can have one or many.

 ### Benefits
 - `Flexibility`: Handle various logical paths seamlessly.